1. German meteorologist

 Seafloor Spreading

-using sound waves to map the ocean floor.
+using SONAR or sound waves to map the ocean floor.

 the longer they take to return to the ship, the deeper the ocean.